Latch/openkit/documentation/user_kit.md

         * `name`: Name of the building.
         * `address`: Location the building is located.
         * `portfolio`: Includes the name and uuid of the portfolio the building is part of.
+        * `timezone`: Timezone the building is in.
+Format is "Area/Location" (e.g. "America/New_York") based on the TZ identifier from https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.

    In case of an error, the API will return the following error responses: